Characterization of Feshbach resonances in $^6\mathrm{Li}{-}^7\mathrm{Li}$ using improved interaction potentials: Frame transformations

 \section{Frame transformations}

-The MOLSCAT/BOUND code suite outputs the coupled-channel radial wavefunction in the TDB introduced in Sec.~\ref{sec:basis}~\cite{Hutson2019ComputerPhysicsCommunications,Hutson2019ComputerPhysicsCommunicationsa}.
-To characterize the Feshbach molecules, we expand the FM wavefunction, $\ket{\mathrm{FM}(R,B)}$, in two bases: the molecular basis (MB), which resolves the singlet/triplet spin character, and the adiabatic Zeeman basis (AZB), which resolves the open- and closed-channel fractions.
+The \textsc{molscat/bound} code suite outputs the coupled-channel radial wave function in the TDB introduced in Sec.~\ref{sec:basis}~\cite{Hutson2019ComputerPhysicsCommunications,Hutson2019ComputerPhysicsCommunicationsa}.
+To characterize the Feshbach molecules, we expand the FM wave function, $\ket{\mathrm{FM}(R,B)}$, in two bases: the molecular basis (MB), which resolves the singlet- and triplet spin character, and the adiabatic Zeeman basis (AZB), which resolves the open- and closed-channel fractions.
 For convenience, we present the explicit frame transformations between the TDB, MB, and AZB used throughout this work.